catdieval/user-workflow-and-user-stories/user-story-1.md

 - Inside the "pages" folder go to the "ListOfChartsPage.js" file and make a default import to the ChartItem component from "../Component/ChartItem.js".

+- [ ] Make a named import of "chartarray" from "../lib/listofcharttypes".

 - [ ] Make a default import of "styled" from "styled-components".

 - [ ] Make a default import of "useState" from "react".